Open Measures 2022 Retrospective

 Gratitude

-We are incredibly grateful to our amazing community.
-We couldn't have built all that we have without a team of dedicated folks rowing in the same direction.
-Thank you to our community of researchers and contributors.
-Looking forward to building more together in 2023!
+We are incredibly grateful to our amazing community, as we couldn’t have built all that we have without a dedicated team rowing in the same direction.
+Thank you to all our researchers and contributors — we’re looking forward to building more together in 2023!